ThomasYang-algo/Temporal-k-Core-Query-Project/README.md

 2. Specify the graph file and query file by adding debugging arguments in project's attributes.
 3. Press **"local windows debugger"** button to start running.

-For example, to reproduce the diagram of graph CollegeMsg in Figure 7, set the debugging arguments as:
+For example, to reproduce the diagram of graph CollegeMsg in Figure 7 of paper, set the debugging arguments as:

 ``.\graph\CollegeMsg.txt .\query\CollegeMsg-q.txt``.

-Macros are adopted for saving time and memory in reproduction.
-When reproducing Table 4, enable the preprocessor's option ``CALC_PRUNE``, otherwise disable it.
+Macros are also adopted for saving time and memory in reproduction.
+When reproducing Table 4, enable the preprocessor's option ``CALC_PRUNE`` than rebuild the project, otherwise disable it.

+Output information for each query without ``CALC_PRUNE`` are:

+1. Graph Name: The graph name
+2. Platform: (Ignore this)
+3. Query: The processed query [ts, te, k]
+4. TCD Time Clapse: Time consumption of TCD for resolving the query
+5. TCD Accessed Cell: Number of Cells accessed by TCD
+6. OTCD Time Clapse: Time consumption of OTCD for resolving the query

+If ``CALC_PRUNE`` is enabled, a few extra lines will be included:

+1. PoR: Times of PoR triggered
+2. PoU: Times of PoU triggered
+3. PoL: Times of PoL triggered
+4. CPoR: Number of cells pruned by PoR
+5. CPoU: Number of cells pruned by PoU
+6. CPoL: Number of cells pruned by PoL

 ## Contact
 If you have any questions, contact us by sending an email to clock@whu.edu.cn / thomasyang@whu.edu.cn